NathanWalker/nativescript-ng2-magic/README.md

 Your `prepareapp` script should simply copy your web app src to the `nativescript/app` folder.
 [Why?](#why-copy-web-src)

 The web app src available in this repo provides a directory structure that works well for this.
+[This seed project](https://github.com/NathanWalker/angular2-webpack-seed) also provides a good working directory structure that is much like the one found here.
 Example `scripts` from `package.json`:

 ```